a1v0/a1v0.de/draft-articles/disable-customer-registration-csm-portal-servicenow.md

 That's because there isn't an obvious way, as such.
 You'd expect there to be a system property that will enable or disable it, but no such thing exists.

-There are three steps to effectively disabling CSM registration, which I will go into below.
+There are four steps to effectively disabling CSM registration, which I will go into below.
 Each step takes place in the Global application, so that's where to make your update set.

 ## 1. Set the widget to `public=false`